EthanC88/CISC101-Group77-PaperSummarizer/modules/03_guardrails.md

   ## Section Warnings

-  IF sections are issing / empty:
+  IF sections are missing / empty:
   "Section skipped: no usable text was provided."

   IF sections are too short ( < 50 words):